JustPinero/hr_hero/README.md

 2. Create a .env file in the root directory and inside place the following environmental variable with your information:
 `DATABASE_URL=mysql://username@localhost:5432/database_name`

-3. from the root directory enter: `npm i`
+3. From the root directory enter: `npm i`

-4. activate the server and database
+4. Activate the application by typing
 `npm start`
-5. in a seperate tab proceed to the frontend directory and spin of the frontend `cd frontend/hrhero/`
-`npm i` || `yarn`
-`npm start` || `yarn start`
-6. At this point your browser should open with the app in front of you.
-7. The add stuff button on the navbar allows you to add superheroes to the database with ease.
+5. This will take a while but will seed the database, install any dependencies, then spin up the app.
+###How to use the application:

-8. Once populated the primary display can be filtered with use of the check boxes in the filter or you can search for individual heroes using the search bar.
+1. Once populated the primary display can be filtered with use of the check boxes in the filter or you can search for individual heroes using the search bar.

-9. Each tile with take you to an individual superhero's profile page where you can update their information or remove them if you so please.
+2. Each tile will take you to an individual employees's profile page where you can update their information or remove them.
-10. On mobile both the dropdown filter and search bar are easily accessible.

 ###Features Under Construction
 - tighten the interface eg. more user friendly redirects after finishing various